dasarpai/old.dasarpai.github.io/_draft/WIA/Done/2021-07-27-Understanding-Maya-2.md

 header:
      teaser: /assets/images/wiapost/5166-Understanding-Maya-2.jpg
 author: Hari Thapliyaal
-layout: single
+layout: wiapost-layout
 excerpt:
 author_profile: true
 share: true
 ---

 ![Understanding Maya 2](/assets/images/wiapost/5166-Understanding-Maya-2.jpg)

-## Understanding Maya 2
+# Understanding Maya 2

-Namaste,

 When you see sun is rising and settings
 But you know it doesn't